 Facebook is also a great place to participate in groups that are related to your industry or assist you with promoting your business online.
 Depending on your line of business, you may create your own Facebook group and add another dimension to your online presence that way.
 It can be a great way to “find your tribe”, interact with your clients or followers, and get support and tips from fellow business owners.
 My only advice would be, try not to fall down the rabbit hole, particularly at first, a lot of time can be lost reading and following all the content you come across.

 Do make sure to have your Facebook page linked on your personal Facebook profile under where you work, as well as in your bio, so that others can follow your Facebook page from there.
 While many of your friends from your personal Facebook profile know where you work and what you do, those you meet in Facebook groups may not.

 Pinterest is extremely popular, particularly with women, but men are slowly catching up.
 Pinterest is said to be extremely good at converting followers into customers.

-Pinterest functions very much as a search engine, and as such, you need to make sure that you are optimizing your pins and boards so that those searching for your products can find them.
+Pinterest functions very much like a search engine, and as such, you need to make sure that you are optimizing your pins and boards so that those searching for your products can find them.
 Long vertical, colorful pins (approx 800 x 1200) are the ones that seem to gain the most traction.
 Catchy titles and beautiful images will capture attention.
 You need to be aware of this for posting on Pinterest but also on your website, as others may very well pin pictures from your website to their Pinterest account.

 Pinterest is not about only pinning your content to your boards, in fact, some people recommend a ratio of pinning only 50% your own content and 50% other content.
 Many people use software to help them post to their page at regular intervals, as Pinterest seems to favor, posting quite often.
 Some pins that you come across will have links to content that is not related to the pin itself, so it is wise to check that what you are pinning links through to a reputable website.